MWest2020/openregister/website/docs/UseCases/clientRegisters.md

 The European Client Register is a collaborative initiative between Open Register, Nextcloud, and government agencies from France and Germany.
 This project aims to transform European standards and definitions into a practical, interoperable register that can be used by governments throughout Europe to store and manage client data in a standardized way.

+You can also skip the context and dive right into the [api](/api/clientRegister).

 ### European Collaboration

 This project represents a cross-border effort to address common challenges in public administration: